octopuserectus/ProtonELV/README.md

 # qulauncher
 A companion tool for XorTroll's uLaunch https://github.com/XorTroll/uLaunch

-At the moment it can easily swap qlaunch with uLaunch and reboot to payload.
+At the moment it can swap qlaunch with uLaunch and reboot to payload.

+Planned features: online install, nigthly builds.

-At the moment it's just a simple mod for https://github.com/Atmosphere-NX/Atmosphere/tree/master/troposphere/reboot_to_payload I wrote while learning C.
+It began as a mod for https://github.com/Atmosphere-NX/Atmosphere/tree/master/troposphere/reboot_to_payload I wrote while learning C.